ccri/geomesa/docs/user/examples.rst

 ``--format`` flag to ``tsv``, ``shp``, ``json``, and ``gml``.
 The ``shp`` format also requires the ``-o`` option to specify the name of an output file.

-Inspect the output to ensure your data was properly exported in the respective formats (and if it wasn't, be sure to `submit a bug to our listserv <mailto:geomesa-users@locationtech.org>`__).